MobilityData/gtfs-validator/README.md

 Code licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 # Contributing
 We welcome contributions to the project!
 Please check out our [Contribution guidelines](/CONTRIBUTION.md) for details.
+Information regarding the execution of tests can also be found in this same document.